scorpion00100/holbertonschool-validation/module3_task2/DEPLOY.md

 * To generate (start) the go-hugo website run the command: make build
 * To clean (stop) the go-hugo website run the command: make clean

-## How customize where the application logs are written?
+## How to customize where the application logs are written?

 * You can customize the location of the logs by: